 - PaaS changes the way that the software is developed and deployed. - In traditional application development, the application will be developed locally and will be hosted in the central location. - In stand-alone application development, the applications will be developed and delivered as executables. - Most of the applications developed by traditional development platforms result in a licensing-based software, whereas PaaS changes the application development from local machine to online.
-PaaS providers provide the development PaaS from the data center. - The developers can consume the services over the Internet as sharp in Figure 5.6 of CSE(CS), NRCM
+PaaS providers provide the development PaaS from the data center. - The developers can consume the services over the Internet as shown in Figure 5.6.